-approval of the motion would enable management to leave unaltered the remuneration packages currently applied to the Key Managers listed above, many of whom already at present receive remuneration on the basis of ratio between the variable and fixed components of remuneration in excess of 1:1 and in fact closer to 2:1 (between 162% and 186% of the total), and even above such threshold in one case (230%).
-In such regard, it must be pointed out that a very significant portion of overall variable remuneration (between 64% and 81%) is linked to the attainment of primarily medium-to-long term targets under the Long Term Incentive Plan, and liquidated in form of stock grants, whilst variable remuneration linked to the attainment of short-term targets is regulated under the Management by Objectives mechanism based on economic and financial performance as compared to the expectations budgeted for the financial year of reference, and is entirely liquidated in cash, subject to a deferred payment scheme if applicable thresholds are exceeded.

-on the overall, under the variable remuneration structure described above, the total amount liquidated through grants of financial instruments exceeds 60% for each Key Manager, whilst the total amount paid up-front does not in any event exceed 25%, the maximum deferment period covers a total of 52 months, during the last 24 of which a stock retention mechanism is applicable to no less than 37.5% of overall variable remuneration, and both up-front and deferred payments are subject to rules imposing gates, as well as the application of malus and claw-back mechanisms.

-➤ the remuneration package is made up of both variable and fixed components of remuneration.
-The weight of the fixed component has been determined so as to impact overall remuneration and attract and retain talent, as well as provide adequate remuneration for job responsibilities even in the absence of additional bonuses or other incentives in light of substandard performance, thus discouraging risk-taking in excess of the company's capabilities, with a view to meeting short and medium-to-long-term targets.

-the competitiveness of the remuneration package of Key Managers is constantly monitored, taking due account of trends recorded on reference markets, using the HAY point-factor job evaluation method.
-Even on the basis of these outside comparisons, the fixed component of remuneration has been found reasonably competitive in light of the remuneration packages offered by the company's main competitors on the reference market.
+- papproval of the motion would enable management to leave unaltered, except for one case, the remuneration packages currently applied to the Key Managers listed above, many of whom already receive remuneration on the basis of ratio between the variable and fixed components of remuneration in excess of 1:1 and in fact closer to 2:1 (between 178% and 190% of the total), and even above such threshold in one case (230%), which will call for the application of a cap to bring the ratio within the approved limits.
+In such regard, it must be pointed out that a very significant portion of overall variable remuneration (between 64% and 81%) is linked to the attainment of primarily medium-to-long term targets under the Long Term Incentive Plan, and liquidated in form of stock grants, whilst variable remuneration linked to the attainment of short-term targets is regulated under the Management by Objectives mechanism based on economic and financial performance as compared to the expectations budgeted for the financial year of reference, and is entirely liquidated in cash, subject to a deferred payment system if applicable thresholds are exceeded; - on the overall, under the variable remuneration structure described above, the maximum deferment period covers a total of 52 months, during the last 24 of which a stock retention mechanism is applicable to no less than 37.5% of overall variable remuneration, and both up-front and deferred payments are subject to rules imposing gates, as well as the application of malus and claw-back mechanisms; - the remuneration package is made up of both variable and fixed components of remuneration.
+The weight of the fixed component has been determined so as to impact overall remuneration and attract and retain talent, as well as provide adequate remuneration for job responsibilities even in the absence of additional bonuses or other incentives in light of substandard performance, thus discouraging risk-taking in excess of the company's capabilities, with a view to meeting short and medium-to-long-term targets; - the competitiveness of the remuneration package of Key Managers is constantly monitored, taking due account of trends recorded on reference markets, using the HAY point-factor job evaluation method.
+Even on the basis of these outside comparisons, the fixed component of remuneration has been found to be reasonably competitive in light of the remuneration packages offered by the company's main competitors on the reference market.
 This consideration leads to the following crucial conclusions: